 If you have received a bankruptcy notice, you need to either comply or apply to have it set aside.
-To comply with the notice, it must be within 21 days.
+Whilst you would normally have 21 days in which to do one or the other, this has been extended to 6 months while Covid-19 is an issue.
 You can either pay the amount owed in full or reach an agreement with the creditor (preferably in writing) such as to pay the amount owed in instalments.

-However if you want to apply to the court to have the bankruptcy notice set aside, you must also act within the time stated in the notice (usually 21 days).
+However, if you want to apply to the court to have the bankruptcy notice set aside, you must also act within the time stated in the notice.
 If you fail to act in this time, you will commit an ‘act of bankruptcy’.
 It will allow the creditor to lodge a creditor’s petition to apply for a sequestration order.
 This in turn will make you bankrupt.

 Applying to set aside a bankruptcy notice